Skip to main content

 Burning is allowed only on Permissive Burn Days, when forecast weather conditions create enough air movement to permit good smoke dispersal.
 Burning is also restricted to certain times of the day.
 All burn permit holders must comply with local fire protection agency permit requirements.

-Please note that agricultural burning is only currently allowed in the Local Responsibility Areas (LRA) in Butte County.
-No burning other than prescribed burns planned in advance with the District and CAL FIRE is allowed in the State Responsibility Areas (SRA).
+Please note that agricultural burning is only allowed in the Local Responsibility Areas (LRA) in Butte County when CAL FIRE determines the fire danger is elevated due to dry fuels.
+This is typically associated with the seasonal resdiential "burn ban".
+No burning other than prescribed burns planned in advance with the District and CAL FIRE is allowed in the State Responsibility Areas (SRA) during those times.
 A map showing the boundaries of the LRA and SRA is located here.
 If you have further questions about CAL FIRE requirements, contact your local fire department.